maize-tech/laravel-searchable/README.md

 The package generates an SQL query with an 'or' condition for each search term and each searchable fields.
 The given query returns all models matching the search terms.
-Also, search results are weighted, which means the query will be ordered by the most matching models.
+Furthermore, search results are weighted, which means the query will be ordered by the most matching models.

 If you don't want to order the search results by its match weight, you can set the `orderByWeight` flag to false: